urbim/kumuluzee-samples/kumuluzee-discovery/discovery-kubernetes/README.md

 If you want your service to be accessible outside the cluster, you should also specify environment variable `KUMULUZEE_BASEURL` (commented lines above).
-Services outside your cluster will then access your service by `KUMULUZEE_BASEURL`, services outside your cluster will access your service by its pod IP.
+Services outside your cluster will then access your service by `KUMULUZEE_BASEURL`, services inside your cluster will access your service by its pod IP.

 Use commands, described in the Usage section step 3 to create the deployment.